 Further, protection of this colony’s habitat allows us the unique opportunity to study these animals.
 Research conducted at this location will provide important information regarding the specific habitat preferences of the Townsend’s Big Eared Bat and allow for further protection of like habitats or creation of suitable habitat.

 A residence may be established on the opposite side of the property from the bat house.
-Permanent residents will decrease the risk of vandalism or squatters on the property and provide a small source of rental income to help to pay the property’s mortgage and upkeep.
+Permanent residents will decrease the risk of vandalism or squatters on the property and provide a small source of rental income to help to pay for upkeep.